mrocklin/thesis/matrix-inference.md

 #### Example

-In section \ref{sec:sympy-inference} we posed the following example
+In Section \ref{sec:sympy-inference} we posed the following example

 *Given that $x$ is a natural number and that $y$ is real, is $x + y^2$ positive?*